 For example, if your Special Day is Olympic Day many Olympic activities will happen during the day.
 Cabin groups will be assigned a different country to represent, there will be opening and closing ceremonies during the day, activities will run as Olympic trials, etc..
 Campers are encouraged (but not required) to get into the day by dressing up.

+Why is the last week of camp only open for ages 10-15?
 The last week of camp is open to those ages only because we do a lot of activities that are tailored to older kids.
 The last week of HHC is very special to the campers and staff and we have a lot of activities to show for it.
 Our biggest activity of the week is the all-camp tournament.
 Every child in every cabin participates in the all-camp tournament.
-Tournaments include swim relays to softball games and ping-pong to four-square.
+Tournaments include swim relays to dodgeball tournaments, and ping-pong to four-square.

+What if my question isn’t on this list?
 That’s an easy one to answer!
-If you have any questions or concerns that aren’t addressed here feel free to call the Friendly House at 419-522-0521 or email us at firstname.lastname@example.org .
-We will try and answer your question as best as we can!
+If you have any questions or concerns that aren’t addressed here feel free to call the Friendly House at 419-522-0521 or email us at firstname.lastname@example.org We will try and answer your question as best as we can!